 As we said, this is not the first time this type of message has appeared.
 It first appeared six years ago and contained 2,000 Chinese characters that blocked the app.
 In 2018, something similar happened with the 'black button' message, which played on users' curiosity by explicitly telling them not to touch it.
 Although it was a simple emoji with a black circle, there were thousands of characters inside simply waiting to freeze the application.

-Although it seems that the virus has resurfaced in Brazil, it could spread to other countries at any time.
-Therefore, if you receive a message like the one mentioned above from an unknown number, exercise caution and don't open it.
+If you receive a message like the one mentioned above from an unknown number, exercise caution and don't open it.

-We advise you to block the contact immediately using the WhatsApp desktop version and then delete the message.
+We advise you to block the contact immediately using the WhatsApp web version and then delete the message.
 Afterwards, it is advisable to change the privacy configuration on your application to avoid being added to group chats.

 Finally, remember to always leave a bit of space on your cell phone memory for WhatsApp automatic conversation back ups, because if your phone gets infected with the virus and can not get rid of it with the steps mentioned above, you will have no choice but to remove the application and reinstall it.
 If you do not have WhatsApp backups enabled, you will lose all your chats and stored files!

 WhatsApp has already taken note of the problem and has created a new update in an effort to neutralize this malware, but for the moment there is no patch that works as a general fix.
-We therefore recommend that you always keep the app up-to-date to combat this and any other potential malware threats.
+We, therefore, recommend that you always keep the app up-to-date to combat this and any other potential malware threats.